-Dentists must follow ethical guidelines and professional regulations.
-The Royal College of Dental Surgeons of Ontario licenses and regulates dentists in Ontario.
+All dentists must follow ethical guidelines and professional regulations set out by the Royal College of Dental Surgeons of Ontario, which licenses and regulates dentists in this province.

 The Dental Hygienist

-A dental hygienist is a regulated health professional.
-They work with the dentist to care for the dental health needs of their patients.
+A dental hygienist is a regulated health care professional.
+They work with the dentist to provide care and treatment that helps to prevent gum disease and cavities.
 Under the direction of the dentist, a dental hygienist will:

-Dental hygienists must follow ethical guidelines and professional regulations.
-The College of Dental Hygienists of Ontario regulates dental hygienists in Ontario.
+Dental hygienists must follow ethical guidelines and professional regulations as set out by the College of Dental Hygienists of Ontario.

 The Dental Assistant

-The dental assistant works alongside the dentist during patient examinations and treatments.
+The dental assistant facilitates the work of dentists and dental hygienists.
 They will: